thundergnat/Lingua-EN-Numbers/README.md

 - **:improper** or **:im**
   * flag; optional, do not regularize improper fractions.

-Pass cardinal() a number or something that can be converted to one, to its cardinal representation.
+Pass cardinal() a number or something that can be converted to one; returns its cardinal representation.

 Recognizes integer numbers from: